LE TANNERON > HIKING IN THE MIMOSA!

 For guided hikes: Advance reservation required at the Tourist Office.
 Tel: 04 93 93 64 64.
 Wear suitable hiking shoes.

-ATTENTION: Preservation of the Tanneron Massif: Don't Pick the Mimosa! ????
+WARNING: Preservation of the Tanneron Massif: Do not pick the Mimosa! ????

-The Tanneron massif is home to the largest mimosa forest in Europe, an exceptional natural heritage that we must all preserve.
+The Tanneron massif is home to an exceptional natural heritage that we must all preserve.
 We remind you that it is not permitted to pick mimosa during your walks or hikes in this area.

 Why is it forbidden?